abudrionis/icdcoder/README.md

 **(2)** evaluating how these trained models performs in pairing unseen discharge summaries with the correct ICD codes

-## How to get hold of/prepare dataset used for training
+## How to get hold of/prepare datasets

-To obtain a valid dataset to use for training the models use one of the two options below.
+To obtain a valid dataset to use for training and testing the models use one of the two options below.

 **(1)** Contact Hercules Dalianis at hercules@dsv.su.se to get hold of the Swedish EPR Gastro ICD-10 Pseudo Corpus containing approximately 6000 Swedish discharge summaries from 5000 patients.

-**(2)** If you want to train the models using your own data, the data needs to be in a csv file adhering to the following format:
+**(2)** If you want to train and test the models using your own data, the data needs to be in a csv file adhering to the following format:

 ***Column 1***: *Patient ID (optional)*